minhnguyen290304/Integrated-Urban-Mobility-Performance-and-Sustainability-Analytics/README.md

 ---

-# Executive Summary
+# 4. Executive Summary

 <img src="dashboard preview/Executive Summary.png" width="100%">

-The integrated analysis reveals strong relationships between traffic conditions, public transportation performance, micromobility adoption, and sustainability outcomes across six cities.
+The integrated analysis reveals strong relationships between traffic conditions, public The analysis highlights the scale and diversity of urban mobility activity across six cities between 2023 and 2025, capturing over 56 million traffic observations, 4 billion public transit passenger movements, and 100,000 micromobility trips.

-Traffic congestion remains concentrated around morning and evening commuting periods, while increasing traffic density consistently reduces average travel speed across all road types.
+Public transportation remains the dominant mobility mode within the ecosystem.
+Metro services account for more than 85% of total ridership, significantly outperforming tram, commuter rail, bus, and ferry networks, emphasizing the critical role of high-capacity transit systems in supporting urban travel demand.

-Public transportation systems, particularly metro networks, carry the majority of passenger demand and contribute significantly to urban carbon reduction.
-Meanwhile, micromobility services have emerged as an important complementary transportation mode, particularly for short-distance urban travel and first-mile/last-mile connectivity.
+Micromobility services complement the transportation network by facilitating short-distance urban trips.
+E-scooters represent more than half of all micromobility usage, followed by city bikes and e-bikes, indicating strong adoption of flexible and sustainable transportation alternatives.

-Cities demonstrating stronger public transit adoption and higher electric vehicle penetration generally achieve superior sustainability outcomes, highlighting the importance of integrated transportation ecosystems in supporting long-term urban mobility goals.
+Together, these findings suggest that efficient urban mobility depends on a combination of high-capacity public transit systems and growing shared mobility services, both of which contribute to reducing dependence on private vehicles.

 ---

-# Analytical Findings
+# 5. Analytical Findings

-## 1. Traffic & Congestion Analysis
+## 5.1.
+Traffic & Congestion Analysis

 <img src="dashboard preview/Traffic and Congestion Analysis.png" width="100%">